-In this paper, we develop a new approach to synthesize local face structures at different scales using a Markov Random Fields model.
+In this paper, we develop an alternative approach synthesizing local face structures at different scales using a Markov Random Fields model.
 It requires a training set containing photo-sketch pairs.
 We assume that faces to be studied are in a frontal pose, with normal lighting and neutral expression, and have no occlusions.
-Instead of directly learning the global face structure, which might be too complicated to estimate, we target at local patches, which are much simpler in structure.
+Instead of directly learning the global face structure, which might be too complicated to be well estimated, we target at local patches, which are much simpler in structure.
 The face region is divided into overlapping patches.
 During sketch synthesis, for a photo patch from the face to be synthesized, we find a similar photo patch from the training set and use its corresponding sketch patch in the training set to estimate the sketch patch to be synthesized.
-The underlying assumption is that, if two photo patches are similar, their sketch patches should also be similar.
+The underlying assumption is that if two photo patches are similar their sketch patches should also be similar.
 In addition, we have a smoothness requirement that neighboring patches on a synthesized sketch should match well.
-The size of patches decides the scales of the face structures which can be learned.
+The size of patches decides the scales of the face structures which can be learnt.
 We use a multiscale Markov Random Fields model to learn face structures at different scales.
-Thus, local patches in different regions and scales are learned jointly instead of independently as in [5].
+Thus local patches in different regions and scales are learnt jointly instead of independently as in [5].
 This approach can also be used to synthesize face photos given sketches.
-Our sketch/photo algorithm is relevant to [18], which used MRF to estimate scenes, such as motion and range map, from images.
+Our sketch/photo algorithm is relevant to [18] which used MRF to estimate scenes, such as motion and range map, from images.

-During the face sketch recognition stage, there are two options to reduce the modality difference between photos and sketches: 1) All of the face photos in the gallery are first transformed to sketches using the sketch synthesis algorithm and a query sketch is matched with the synthesized sketches, and 2) a query sketch is transformed to a photo and the synthesized photo is matched with real photos in the gallery.
-We will evaluate both options in Section 3.
+During the face sketch recognition stage, there are two options to reduce the modality difference between photos and sketches: (1) all the face photos in the gallery are first transformed to sketches using the sketch synthesis algorithm, and a query sketch is matched with the synthesized sketches; (2) transform a query sketch to a photo and match the synthesized photo with real photos in the gallery.
+We will evaluate both options in the experimental study section.
 After the photos and sketches are transformed into the same modality, in principle, most of the proposed face photo recognition approaches can be applied to face sketch recognition in a straightforward way.
 In this paper, we will evaluate the performance of several appearance-based face recognition approaches.